sodadata/docs/soda/new-documentation.md

 #### August 24, 2023
 * Added documentation for the new, native integration of [Soda in Atlan]({% link soda/integrate-atlan.md %}).
+* Updated [orchestration]({% link soda-library/orchestrate-scans.md %}) documentation to include a link to an Astronomer tutorial for Data Quality Checks with Airflow, Snowflake, and Soda.
+* Added to item to Troublshoot SodaCL for dealing with unexpected [missing checks]({% link soda-cl/troubleshoot.md %}#errors-with-missing-checks) behaviour.

 #### August 23, 2023
 * Update agreement documentation to reflect the [change in behaviour]({% link soda-cloud/agreements.md %}#3-identify-stakeholders) where scans do not run until stakeholders have approved of the agreement.